ANTIK-Telecom/vue-import-federation/README.md

 ### Import federation function prototype

-The function has 3 parameters:
+The function has 4 parameters:

 1. lazy import() function for importing remote component

+2. *beforeFetchCallback* which is **optional** function called when the component is prompted to be shown in any template, before anything is fetched from remote.

-2. *beforeResolveCallback* which is **optional** function called whenever the component is successfully fetched from remote (but before it is shown in the template).
+3. *beforeMountCallback* which is **optional** function called whenever the component is successfully fetched from remote (but before it is shown in the template).

-3. *errorCallback* which is **optional** function called whenever error happened during the module fetching.
+4. *errorCallback* which is **optional** function called whenever error happened during the module fetching.
 This callback will be provided with the exception that happened in the parameter.

 ### Example